MX Record Checker

 ## Topic Overview

 MX records tell the internet which mail servers receive email for a domain.
 They matter when people reply to your campaigns, when confirmation emails need to reach a domain, and when a checked address belongs to a company domain.
-This tool checks whether MX records exist, whether they point to usable hosts, and whether the domain has fallback address records.
+The MX record checker verifies whether MX records exist, whether they point to usable hosts, and whether the domain has fallback address records.
 Read [DNS, PTR, and Reverse DNS](https://mailrith.com/guides/dns-and-reverse-dns.md#steps) for DNS basics.

 - MX DNS lookup for the domain